awslabs/tecli/README.md

 ## Copyright
 ---
 ```
-Company, Inc. or its affiliates.
+Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 ```